 The adoption of new vacation rental technology stems from the expectation of safety and professional standards by guests.

-A key factor for success in 2021 will be making bookings as frictionless as possible.
+A key factor for success will be making bookings as frictionless as possible.

 By creating less friction in the entire booking process, the guest experience will be enhanced.

 As a result, your business will flourish because an easy booking experience counts for a lot.

 Smart locks, digital guest screening and trust tech, along with automated property technology have contributed to the professionalisation and growth in popularity of the short-term rental sector.